 “The man is evil and what he did was bad,” Lewys agreed.
 “I’m sorry your first experience was so ugly, but you cannot allow it to rule your life child.
 Do you want to end your days a sour old maid with no children to light your days as you light mine?”

 Her eyes closed.
 “Grandpa, please!”

 Lewys sighed.
 “Well, child I won’t force you to do this for our benefit.
-The Cabal will find someone else to handle Ironlyn.
+The Magi Cadre will find someone else to handle Ironlyn.
 I can sell the unicorns—”